lhpdev/RubyonRailsCRUDProject/README.md

 # README

 In this repository you are going to find the first two parts from "Agile Web Developtmaent with Rails 5.1" book implemented.
+All the project was developted using Docker containers.
+For the database we chose using Postgres instead of SQLlight as it was recommended.

+In these 18 Chapters we covered:

+* Architecture of Rails Applications

-* Ruby version
+* Introduction to Ruby

-* System dependencies

-* Configuration
+* Validation, Unit Testing and Functional Testing

-* Database creation
+* Database creation and manipulation using Postgres

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* Ajax and React

+* Internationalization adding a Locale Switcher